-Supporting the Use of Illegal Substances: Intentionally being in the presence of tobacco, alcoholic beverages, narcotics, drugs, or other behavior-altering substances, except medication as prescribed by a licensed physician without using the illegal substance.
-A student will not be in violation of this portion of the Extracurricular Code of Conduct if the student makes a reasonable effort to remove himself/herself from the inappropriate situation.

-Note: if a substance abuse infraction occurs before the competitive season or during the "off" season, the competitive suspension will begin during the next competitive season.
+- Supporting the Use of Illegal Substances: Intentionally being in the presence of tobacco, alcoholic beverages, narcotics, drugs, or other behavior-altering substances, except medication as prescribed by a licensed physician without using the illegal substance.
+A student will not be in violation of this portion of the Extracurricular Code of Conduct if the student makes a reasonable effort to remove himself/herself from the inappropriate situation. - If this violation occurs before the competitive season or during an "off" season, the competitive suspension will begin during the next competitive season.
 The summer vacation period is part of the "off" season.